Comprehensive megafauna guide (2024)

 Attacks

 • Judgment fires off shots in all directions in a spiral pattern.
 In phase 2 he does two spirals at the same time.
 This attack is actually very easy to dodge from a distance since you simply take single steps to the side every time a bolt appears.
+You can get a shot on him every time you dodge, if you want to be fancy.

 Legion